akuryan/Powershell.Modules/src/Azure/BudgetSaver/README.md

 1. Script will fail if Tags are missing

-1. There is no way for web apps to be downscaled to Basic, as at this point of time I could not check, if there is a staging slot on web app present (Basic does not allow slots at all)

 ## Use case

 Downscale Azure resources for Testing and Acceptance environments during nights and weekends to save on costs.